trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 <br>
 **Method #2** - Enter 10 incorrect PINs.
 You will notice that after entering 3 incorrect PINs your OnlyKey is steadily blinking.
 This is an intentional safeguard so that in the event that a child gets ahold of your OnlyKey the device will not be inadvertently wiped by them repeatedly pressing buttons.
 You must remove and reinsert your OnlyKey and enter 3 more incorrect PINs.
 Repeat this until 10 incorrect PINs have been entered.
 The device will then have a solid light on that indicates that it is un-initialized and ready to reconfigure." %}

 *If you want to learn more about the Self-Destruct and Plausible Deniability features see the [OnlyKey FAQ](https://docs.crp.to/faq.html) and the [OnlyKey Features](https://docs.crp.to/features.html#features).*

-## Configure Profile {#configure-profile}
+<i class="fa fa-arrow-down fa-3x"></i> ***Proceed to setup accounts below***

+## Set up accounts {#account-setup}

-{% include tip.html content="Set aside some time to configure profiles as this can be time consuming the first time you set it up.
-Once you configure your profiles once you won't have to do this again unless you add a new account.
+{% include tip.html content="Set aside some time to set up accounts as this can be time consuming the first time you set it up.
+After you configure your profiles once you won't have to do this again unless you add a new account.
 Think of all the time you will save not having to remember and type usernames, passwords, and getting your phone out to type codes etc. This is a huge time saver in the long run." %}

 ### Configure Basic Login Info {#all-about-slots}